-FK Obilić are currently competing in the seventh tier of Serbian football but in 1998, led by a warlord, they played in the Champions League.
+FK Obilić are currently competing in the seventh tier of Serbian football, unknown by many, but in 1998, led by a warlord, they played in the Champions League.
 This is their story…

 As Carlo Ancelotti once put it, football is the most important of the less important things in the world.
 A game that can offer some sort of escapism, especially from war.